Otoplasty in London & UK

 Pinnaplasty

 Pinnaplasty is a commonly performed surgical procedure to address prominent and protruding ears.
-There are several recognised causes of overly protruding ears, including an overdeveloped concha caused by excessive cartilage and an immature anti-helical fold.
+Several recognised causes of overly protruding ears include an overdeveloped concha caused by excessive cartilage and an immature anti-helical fold.
 In practice, ears sticking out is often a result of both factors.

-During the pinnaplasty procedure, the surgeon places the incision at the back of the ear, followed by the removal of a portion of overlying skin from on top of the cartilage.
+During the pinnaplasty procedure, the surgeon places the incision at the back of the ear and then removes a portion of the overlying skin from the top of the cartilage.
 In the most common type of pinnaplasty technique, the cartilage is surgically reshaped to enable the ear to sit closer to the head.
-Pinnaplasty is also an ideal procedure for correcting an asymmetry between the two ears.
+Pinnaplasty is also ideal for correcting asymmetry between the two ears.
 Ear pinning surgery can significantly improve a patient’s self-confidence.
 Through expert ear reshaping, the correction of size, shape or an overly prominent appearance can be achieved.
-The procedure takes one to two hours, often with just a local anaesthetic alone.
+The procedure takes one to two hours, often with a local anaesthetic alone.
 Ear pinning is most commonly performed in children to reduce the risk of bullying at school, and children as young as seven years old can have the procedure.
 By this time, the ears have often reached their final size.
-The procedure is not performed in those under the age of five as the underlying ear cartilage is too fragile to retain the surgical sutures.
-Ear pinning surgery is only performed on adults over the age of 18 at Centre for Surgery.
+The procedure is not performed in those under five as the underlying ear cartilage is too fragile to retain the surgical sutures.
+Ear pinning surgery is only performed on adults over 18 at Centre for Surgery.

 Ideal candidates for Otoplasty